 There are 2 perspectives from which to think about the Marketing Funnel: The seller’s perspective and the buyer’s perspective.

-So let’s start with the Seller’s perspective and talk about the stages of the Marketing Funnel.
-There are different versions of the marketing funnel that you may encounter with slightly different terminology, but they are all meant to be a metaphor for the fact that a lot more people will consider a making purchase from than will eventually buy something.
+So let’s start with the Seller’s perspective and talk about the stages of a marketing funnel.
+There are different versions of a marketing funnel that you may encounter with slightly different terminology, but they are all meant to be a metaphor for the fact that a lot more people will consider a making purchase than will eventually buy something.

 For the sake of simplicity, I’m going to use a 3-stage version with the top of the funnel being the attraction stage, where your goal is to bring brand new visitors to your site, the middle of the funnel is the relationship building stage, where you are trying to build affinity for your brand and products using content and repeat visits, and the bottom of the funnel is the sales stage, where you are aggressively trying to get someone to buy something.

 Again, a marketing funnel can help you build a much more sophisticated strategy by thinking about the entire decision-making process allowing you to Align your tactics with where the potential customer is in the funnel